FarmData2/FD2-School-Materials/Instructor.md

   - Fork the FarmData2-School-Base repo
   - This will be the upstream for the course
   - It will contain all starter/soln branches
+  - Create a codespace on this upstream for demos.
+- Create your own fork from that upstream
+  - Create a codespace on your fork to use for demos.

 ## Process
 - everyone creates their own fork of upstream repository